OH MY GOD! YOU KILLED MORGAN...

 “I pitched a limited series, but then Dan Didio asked if I could make it an ongoing, and then it was decided to end it with #12,” said Grell.
 “I let everyone know going in that this was my intent (to kill Travis Morgan).”

-In issue #15 of the original series, Morgan’s infant son, Joshua was kidnapped by his arch foe, the evil sorceror Deimos.
+In issue #15 of the original series, Morgan’s infant son, Joshua was kidnapped by his arch foe, the evil sorcerer Deimos.
 The following issue, a prophecy made by the witch Saaba, said.
 “The fate of the son is the fate of the father, and the fate of the father is the fate of Skartaris.”

 Using Atlantean science, Diemos clones the child, and the clone’s growth is accelerated to manhood in moments.
-In issue #21,
+In issue #21, Morgan was forced to duel his “son,” killing him in the process.
+But unknown to Morgan,

 Except for a brief single-panel appearance in issue #30, the boy isn’t seen again until #56, when he is re-introduced under his adoptive name Tinder.
-The infant has by this time grown
+The infant has by this time grown to about 13 years of age, and is an urchin on the streets of Shamballah.
+He helps Morgan expose a conspiracy against the royal couple.

 “Because I wanted to seriously turn things over to the son" said Grell, "there needs to be some continuity for the reader.
 New helmet, with wings, but stylized.
-His costume will resemble the Warlord’s original black costume, but incorporate the skull on the shoulder, but have a more Greek/Trojan/whatever design.
+His costume will resemble the Warlord’s original black costume, and incorporate the skull on the shoulder, but have a more Greek/Trojan/whatever design.
 Morgan’s .44 automag is gone.
 It’s floating around, but Joshua has no use for it.”

-“Who knows,” says Grell.
-“Maybe at some stage of the game, we’’ll make a run for the 50th anniversary.
+“Who knows?” says Grell.
+“Maybe at some stage of the game, we’ll make a run for the 50th anniversary.
 I’ll only be 75 then.”

 Until then, Grell has plenty of projects to keep himself busy.
 His other original creation, Jon Sable, will be seen again in a series entitled “Rules of the Hunt,” and a second Sable novel has been in the works for some time.